If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 Chest pain during pregnancy

-Breast pain during menopause
+Chest pain during menopause

-Diseases that cause pain in the chest
+Diseases that cause chest pain

 Diseases of the mammary glands as a cause of pain